 More Rock Creek Trails for our Wishlist!

-Ruby Lake – This trail split off on our way to Box Lake at the John Muir Trail.
-According to the map it is a little further than Box Lake and according the Rock Creek Lodge it’s a steeper incline.
+Ruby Lake – The trail to Ruby Lake split off on our way to Box Lake at the John Muir Trail.
+According to the map it is a little further than Box Lake and according Rock Creek Lodge it’s a steeper incline.
 This may have been too challenging for Scooby but we met people who said it’s amazing!

 Tamarack Lake Trail – Bunny’s dad said they did part of that trail when we were there.
 We saw the sign for the trail when we were at Rock Creek Lake but didn’t know about it.
 According to Rock Creek Lodge’s description, it sounds awesome!
 Have you been?
 Let us know!